greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/highavail/topics/g-recovering-from-segment-failures.html.md

 -   have sufficient disk space to accommodate the segments

--   be able to connect password-less with all other existing segments and Greenplum master.
+-   be able to connect password-less with all other existing segments and Greenplum coordinator.

 #### <a id="topic_yyj_4gb_yqb"></a>Steps to Recover to a New Host